Helping Hands: Hammersmith (five)

 “Oh, well, an atlas, that’s awfully nice.”
 She’d make a purchase, too.
 What business did he have, giving her things?
 Pricey, she thought.
 But Abel’s son was in the navy.
 He might soon be writing letters home—and so she’d dispose of Shaw’s pens.

 The thought of war, of Ralph’s grandson fighting in one, made her feel…frustrated.
 That was what she felt.
 Vic had come up around lunchtime, slipping through the kitchen door, after Aimee had shooed Minnie and Ruby out.

 “I got these telegrams from Washington.
 Take a look.”

-While Vic tapped his heel and peered through the window-shade at the circlings and flappings of her houseguests, she’d read his telegrams backwards and forwards…and couldn’t see how the Commission’s assuming a mine proved anything about where it had come from.
+While Vic tapped his heel and peered through the window-shade at the circlings and flappings of her houseguests, she had read his telegrams backwards and forwards…and couldn’t see how the Commission’s assuming a mine proved anything about where it had come from.

 “That could take months, couldn’t it?
 Maybe they never will.
-Find out, I mean.”
+Find out.”

 “Ain’t gonna wait, though.”

-And yet, if they called for volunteers…that was another way out.
+And yet, if they called for volunteers…that was another way.
 How she could practice on Carey without hating herself for it, supposing he charged off to battle half-cocked (the only way he was likely to)…

 (2017, 2018, Stephanie Foster)